Garfounkel/funk/README.md

 # funk

-This is a collection of exercises I practiced in order to learn Lisp and Haskell.
+This is a collection of exercises I practiced in order to learn Clojure, Lisp and Haskell.

----
+Most of them come from [codewars](https://www.codewars.com).